 - Taking Charge: What to Do if your Identity is Stolen

 Internet Fraud and Scams

-- Internet Employment Scam: if it sounds too good to be true, it probably is.
+- Internet Employment Scams: If it sounds too good to be true, it probably is.
 This is a nice example of a common internet employment scam.

 - Fraud and the internet: Online Shopping

-- Tips from the FBI to protect yourself and your family from various forms of Internet fraud
+- FBI - Internet Fraud Tips: Tips from the FBI to protect yourself and your family from various forms of Internet fraud.

 - Online Safety

 Disclaimer: The preceding is presented for informational purposes only.
 SDSU Extension does not endorse the services, methods or products described herein, and makes no representations or warranties of any kind regarding them.